yohasebe/monadic-chat/docs/installation.md

 ## How to Update

-1. Click the Monadic Chat icon in the menu bar and select `Check for Updates`.
+1. Click `Check for Updates` in the menu.
 If an update is available, click `Download` to download the latest version.
 2. Quit Monadic Chat.
 3. Run the installer for the latest version.